- Public Works

-The Crews make 1 complete pass through the City.
-We ask that you pile the branches parallel to the roadway (cut ends not facing the road) to assist our crews in their collection efforts as this increases efficiency and worker safety as they operate the chipping equipment.
-Branches must not be larger than 10 inches in diameter.
-Please use caution and remain alert when driving near the chipping crews to keep our workers and yourself safe!
+The Crews make 1 complete pass through the City each month.
+We ask that you pile the branches parallel to the roadway with (cut ends not facing the road) to assist our crews in their collection efforts as this increases efficiency and worker safety as they operate the chipping equipment.
+Branches must not be greater than 10 inches in diameter.

 Branches can also be cut to 4' lengths or less and bundled to put out next to your trash and recycling carts for Waste Management to remove on Tuesdays throughout the season as an alternative to the monthly chipping program by the city's chipping crews.
 Limit of 4 bundles per week.

 The Service Department is responsible for clearing the streets of snow and ice.
 Plowing of the neighborhood streets begins after all major roadways have been cleared.